kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ### `/sourceFilesConverted/latest`

 These files are the modified files from your original source (for example a GitHub Wiki).
-You can move these to the original Wiki.
+You can move these to the original source.

 ## Troubeshooting